 The potential benefits of using big data analytics for cybersecurity are significant.
 However, they also come with a risk.
 The thing that makes big data analytics such a valuable tool in the fight against cybercrime, is also its biggest weakness.

-In large organisations with hundreds of employees, big data systems collect and analyse huge amounts of data and in the wrong hands, that information becomes an absolute goldmine and has become a target for cybercriminals, usually through ransomware attacks.
+In large organisations with hundreds of employees, big data systems collect and analyse huge amounts of data.
+In the wrong hands, that information becomes an absolute goldmine and has become a target for cybercriminals, usually through ransomware attacks.

 Therefore, at the heart of any cybersecurity programme that incorporates the use of big data and big data analytics, you must always have a failsafe to ensure that the data you are collecting cannot be used against you.